How To Get The Settlement You Deserve

 BIKE ACCIDENTS CAUSED BY ROAD HAZARDS AND VEHICLE DRIVERS

 Bikes are more susceptible to accidents caused by road hazards because they are not as durable as four-wheeled vehicles.
 A merely small piece of glass can burrow in your tire and cause it to deflate, or you may find the need to change your bike tube after frequent use.
 Whatever the reason, there are common road hazards you should be aware of as a bicyclist.

 BICYCLE ACCIDENTS INVOLVING AN OPEN CAR DOOR

 Cyclists are more exposed when they are on the road.
-Unlike a car, there is less buffer between you and another oncoming vehicle when you are trying to reach your next destination.
+Unlike a car, there are fewer buffers between you and another oncoming vehicle.
 Though California has a strict policy on hit-and-run accidents, they still happen frequently and may require legal counsel for compensation on damages caused.